 Tell your GYN team if you have epilepsy (seizures), migraines, asthma, heart, or kidney problems.
-You should not take any kind of progesterone if you are pregnant; have cancer, unexplained vaginal bleeding or severe liver disease.
+You should not take any kind of progestin if you are pregnant; have cancer, unexplained vaginal bleeding or severe liver disease.
 You should also tell the team if you have diabetes, high blood pressure, high cholesterol or you have been diagnosed with depression in the past.

 What are the side effects?

 Hormone medications can affect people differently.
-Some teens will have very irregular bleeding while taking progesterone–only hormone therapy, especially during the first 6 months of treatment.
+Some girls will have very irregular bleeding while taking progesterone–only hormone therapy, especially during the first 6 months of treatment.
 Breakthrough bleeding is less common the longer you are on hormonal therapy.

 How is Norethindrone acetate taken?

 Norethindrone acetate (Aygestin®) is a pill that you swallow.

 Starting Aygestin®: Take 1-2 (5mg) tablet at the same time every day as prescribed by your health care provider.
 At Boston Children’s Hospital, we currently recommend that you do not take more than 10 mg of Aygestin®/day.
 Of note, norethindrone acetate is a very strong progestin medication however it is NOT approved as a form of birth control.
 If you are sexually active and on this medication, you should utilize another method to prevent pregnancy such as condoms.

 This progestin–only medication is a form of birth control that comes in a pill pack like regular birth control pills.
 There are 28 active hormone pills in each pack.